Home

 Do I need to reapply for the interest subsidy each year of my course?

-No. After approval, the subsidy is automatically claimed by the bank for each eligible year during your course and moratorium.
-However, SBI must report the interest every year to the CSIS scheme, so keep documents up-to-date and confirm ongoing processing.
+No. After approval, the subsidy is automatically claimed for each eligible year during the course and moratorium.
+Keep your documents updated.

 Are there any deadlines for submitting subsidy documents to SBI?

-Raise the issue with your branch’s loan officer.
-If unresolved, escalate through SBI’s customer service or file a complaint with the RBI Ombudsman.
-Many students report delays in subsidy credit—tracking and timely follow-up are essential.
+Contact your branch’s loan officer.
+If unresolved, escalate via SBI customer service or the RBI Ombudsman.
+Timely follow-up is essential.

 Can students enrolled in part-time or distance learning programs get SBI education loan subsidy?